microsoft/BCApps/src/Business Foundation/App/NoSeries/readme_refactoring.md

 "Document No." := NoSeriesBatch.SimulateGetNextNo(GenJnlBatch."No. Series", Rec."Posting Date", "Document No.")
 ```

-This new function uses the details of the given No. Series to increment the Document No. If the No. Series doesn't exist, the Document No. increases by one.
+This new function uses the details of the given number series to increment the document number.
+If the number series doesn't exist, the document number increases by one.